s-victor/TinyPedal/docs/customization.md

     localhost:6397/rest/sessions/getAllAvailableVehicles
     2. Click "Save" button which saves vehicle data to JSON file.

-Note, the importing feature is experimental, and currently only tested with LMU.
+Note, the importing feature is experimental.
 Maximum importing file size is limited to 5mb.

 To add new brand name, click `Add` button.
 Note, the editor can auto-detect and fill-in player's full vehicle name from current active session.

 To sort brand name in orders, click `Sort` button.

+To remove a brand name, select a vehicle name and click `Delete` button.

 To batch rename brand name, click `Rename` button.

-To remove a brand name, click `X` button of a row.

 To reset all brands setting to default, click `Reset` button; or manually delete `brands.json` file.